Get In Touch

 Types of Drugs and Compounding Practices Covers all sterile compounding, including hazardous and non-hazardous drugs.
 Specifically addresses hazardous drugs, including sterile and non-sterile compounding.

-Engineering Controls Uses PECs like laminar airflow workbenches and BSCs; SECs like cleanrooms and SCAs; HEPA filtration; ISO Class 7 for buffer areas, and ISO Class 8 for anterooms.
-Uses C-PECs like BSCs and CACIs; C-SECs with external venting, negative pressure, and at least 12 ACPH.
+Engineering Controls Uses primary engineering controls (PECs) such as laminar airflow workbenches and biological safety cabinets (BSCs); secondary engineering controls (SECs) such as cleanrooms and segregated compounding areas (SCAs); HEPA filtration; ISO Class 7 for buffer areas, and ISO Class 8 for anterooms.
+Uses compounding primary engineering controls (C-PECs) like biological safety cabinets (BSCs) and compounding aseptic containment isolators (CACIs); containment secondary engineering controls (C-SECs) with external venting, negative pressure, and at least 12 air changes per hour (ACPH).

 Personal Protective Equipment (PPE) Requires gowns, gloves, masks, shoe covers, and more.
 Requires additional PPE like respirators.